What is a neck lift procedure?

 - You do not suffer from any medical condition that may complicate the healing and recovery phase of your neck lift journey.

 - You are a non-smoker, a requirement for almost all cosmetic and plastic surgery procedures.

-- You have realistic expectations and goals from the procedure.
+- You’ve got realistic expectations and goals from the procedure.

 A neck lift procedure may be exactly what you need if you meet the criteria mentioned above.
-Book a consultation with our specialist plastic surgeon, Dr Doyle to discuss the criteria further.
+The first step is to book your initial consultation with our specialist plastic surgeon, Dr Doyle.

 Before and After Neck Lift Surgery

 The neck lift procedure is a restorative surgical procedure that can take anywhere between one hour to three hours.
 The duration of the surgery depends on the amount of excess skin and whether muscle repair is done during the surgery or not.
-The procedure may be performed using general anaesthesia or local anaesthesia with intravenous sedation.
-Dr Doyle will recommend the best option for you before the surgery.
+The procedure is always performed using general anaesthesia at John Flynn Private Hospital.

 Dr Doyle does not use drains but does use a solution containing several drugs which is injected under the facial skin and which helps minimise pain and prevents bleeding.
 This helps to make your recovery as pain-free as possible with minimal bruising and swelling.
 A head bandage is applied to minimise post-operative swelling.
 (This stays on overnight and after it is removed the following day you can wash your hair.)